101companies/101worker/configs/env/README.md

 Constant Documentation
 ----------------------

 These are the constants that are currently in use.
+This is a big TODO.

 Name                   | Type      | Description
 ---------------------- | --------- | -----------------------------------------------------